ARM-software/abi-aa/aaelf64/aaelf64.rst

    a guarded page must land on a BTI instruction or an instruction that has implicit BTI behavior.

-ELF32
-   An ELF object file with a class of ELFCLASS32

 ELF64
    An ELF object file with a class of ELFCLASS64

 ILP32
-   SysV-like data model where int, long int and pointer are 32-bit
+   SysV-like data model where int, long int and pointer are 32-bit.

 LP64
    SysV-like data model where int is 32-bit, but long int and pointer are 64-bit.